Consequences of the existence of exceptional collections in arithmetic and rationality: Introduction

 In the other direction, Vial showed that any geometrically rational smooth projective surface with a full (numerical) $k$-exceptional collection is $k$-rational \cite{Vial}.
 Brown and Shipman showed that a smooth complex projective surface with a full strong exceptional collection of line bundles is rational \cite{BS}.

 More generally, a conjecture of Orlov states that a smooth projective variety with a full exceptional collection is rational.
 Even stronger, Lunts conjectures that over a general field $k$, a full $k$-exceptional collection for $X$ implies that $X$ admits a locally-closed stratification into subvarieties that are each $k$-rational \cite{ElaginLunts}.
+Orlov's Conjecture has been settled affirmatively for surfaces of small Picard rank which admit exceptional collections of line bundles \cite{Zhang}.

 This article focuses on Orlov's Conjecture, both in its original form and a slight generalization.
-The first main result is that Orlov's Conjecture is true for toric varieties over general fields $k$.
+The first main result is that Orlov's Conjecture is true for toric varieties over general fields $k$ (also called \emph{arithmetic toric varieties}).
 Unlike the case of $k = \mathbb{C}$, such varieties need not be rational, nor even retract rational, in general.

 \begin{theoremintro} Let $X$ be a smooth projective toric variety over a field $k$ with $X(k) \neq \emptyset$.
-If $\op{D^b}(X)$ has a full $k$-exceptional collection, then $X$ is $k$-rational. \end{theoremintro}
+If $\op{D^b}(X)$ has a full $k$-exceptional collection then $X$ is $k$-rational. \end{theoremintro}

-Next, we turn to investigating a slight generalization of Orlov's Conjecture: if a geometrically irreducible variety $X$ possesses a full \'etale-exceptional collection, is it necessarily rational?
-Our next two results, tell us that the existence of a full \'etale-exceptional collection says very little about the rationality of a variety.
+We then turn to investigating a slight generalization of Orlov's Conjecture: if a geometrically irreducible variety $X$ possesses a full \'etale-exceptional collection, is it necessarily rational?
+Here we say an object $E \in \op{D^b}(X)$ is \emph{\'etale-exceptional} if its endomorphism algebra is a separable field extension of $k$ (concentrated in degree 0).
+The following results show that the existence of a full \'etale-exceptional collection says very little about the rationality of a variety.

 \begin{theoremintro} There exists a smooth threefold $X$ over $\mathbb{Q}$ that is geometrically rational, has a $\mathbb{Q}$-point, and whose derived category admits a semi-orthogonal decomposition into derived categories of smooth points, but $X$ is not $k$-rational. \end{theoremintro}